DoTheEvo/Traefik-v2-examples/README.md

     ```

   Priority of the router is set to 1000, a very high value,
-  beating any possible other routers,
+  beating any possible other routers.
-  like one we use later for doing global http -> https redirect.

   *extra info:*</br>
   Unfortunately the `.env` variables are not working here,
-  otherwise domain name in host rule and that IP would come from a variables.
+  otherwise domain name in host rule and that IP would come from variables.
   So heads up that you will definitely forget to change these.

 - **run traefik-docker-compose** and test if it works